0xcert/framework/docs/guide/certification.md

 });
 ```

-We can now create a cryptographic proof for our crypto collectible that we will need in the following sections of this guide.
+We can now create a cryptographic imprint for our crypto collectible that we will need in the following sections of this guide.

 ```ts
 const imprint = await cert.imprint(data);